newatoms/beta/_private/pitches/stby.md

 * Create new audience
 * Improve perception of the organisation
 * Create insights within the organisation
 * Improve relationship with existing audience

+## Pitch 13:

+### Goal

+To better understand the key differences between service design and design research

+### Methods

+we use a fictional case to show that service design and design research both have the main goal of optimising user effectiveness.
+Whereas service design is about functionality and design research is more about the physical appearance.
+We'll also show how they both compliment each other.

+### Outcome

+* Create new audience
+* Improve relationship with existing audience